This post may contain affiliate links, which helps keep this content free. More information on the Menu

 I know that this unfortunately, is spreading across to other countries, and is already in the U.K. too.

-There are tablets you can give the animals, to prevent the tick taking hold, but I have seen very mixed results on the health of the animal, some as in all medications having adverse effects with some animals.
+There are tablets that you can give the animals, to prevent the tick taking hold, but I have seen very mixed results on the health of the animal, some as in all medications having adverse effects with some animals.

 We have also looked into making our own sprays , but there is caution on using essential oils and also the effectiveness of the mixture.